New Windows vs. Old Windows, how to decide if it's time to replace windows

 Many homeowners overlook the benefits of having high-performance windows in their houses.

-Why should you worry about bad windows in your house?
+Though, why should you worry about old windows in your house?

 Well, windows that seem to be "okay-looking" can actually conceal many problems.